alpaka-group/llama/docs/pages/introduction.rst

  * separating frequently accessed data from the rest (hot/cold data separation)
  * ...

-Moreover, software is often using various heterogenous memory architectures such as RAM, VRAM, caches, memory-mapped devices or files, etc.
+Moreover, software is often using various heterogeneous memory architectures such as RAM, VRAM, caches, memory-mapped devices or files, etc.
 A data layout optimized for a specific CPU may be inefficient on a GPU or only slowly transferable over network.
 A single layout -- not optimal for each architecture -- is very often a trade-off.
 An optimal layout is highly dependent on the architecture, the scaling of the problem and of course the chosen algorithm.